vrestihnat/apache2_phpcgi/README.md

 ## !!! at work - not finished yet !!!!

-This docker image is debian wheezy based with the apache2.2 webserver and several php fastcgi version.
+This docker image is debian wheezy based with the apache2.2 webserver and several php fastcgi versions.

 PHP fastcgi versions are compiled from phpfarm. https://sourceforge.net/projects/phpfarm/